NelsonPython/Connect_IoT_Device_to_I3/README.md

 <img src="images/I3-Login.png" width=200></a>

-Step 2:  Open the publish script in your tutorial and make sure the I3 marketplace IP address and port are correct:
+Step 2:  Click on the "Publishing data to I3 Marketplace" link to open the publish script in your tutorial.
+Make sure the I3 marketplace IP address and port are correct:

 - I3 Marketplace IP address:  http://3.15.198.123